Taylor Townsend: 2015: Top 100 debut, and decline

-2016: Resurgence, ITF doubles dominance
+2016: Doubles dominance on the ITF Circuit

 With a lower ranking, Townsend returned to playing ITF events almost exclusively.
 Her decision to switch back to her childhood coach, Donald Young sr. after the 2015 French Open eventually began to pay off as she regained her form in the spring.
-In April, she repeated her feat from 2014 of winning both the singles and doubles titles at Charlottesville.
+In April, she repeated her feat from 2014 of winning both the singles and doubles titles at the Clay Court Classic in Charlottesville.
 This again helped her win the French Open Wild Card Challenge.
-After partnering with Asia Muhammad just once in 2015, the previously successful doubles team recombined to win five ITF doubles titles by the end of April, including back-to-back-to-back clay court titles at Pelham, Dothan, and Charlottesville.
+After partnering with Asia Muhammad just once in 2015, the previously successful doubles team recombined to win five ITF Circuit doubles titles by the end of April, including back-to-back-to-back clay court titles at Pelham, Dothan, and Charlottesville.
 Townsend returned to the top 200 by May and got back to No. 154, after winning her first-round match at the French Open.
 From there, her ranking steadily rose to as high as No. 131 in the world near the end of the year.
-She also finished the season with eight ITF doubles titles to reach a year-end doubles ranking of No. 73.
+She also finished the season with eight ITF Circuit doubles titles to reach a year-end doubles ranking of No. 73.

 2017: Return to top 100

 Up until the very end of the year, Townsend maintained her ranking just outside of the top 100.
 She reached the third round of the Miami Open as a qualifier, her best result at a Premier tier tournament to date.
 In the spring, Townsend had a quieter clay-court season compared to the previous year, but still won a match at the French Open yet again.
-She produced another solid performance at a premier tournament in August, making it to the second round at the Cincinnati Open after needing to qualify for the main draw.
+She produced another solid performance at a premier tournament in August, making it to the second round at the 2017 Cincinnati Open, after needing to qualify for the main draw.
 Towards the end of the season, she won both the singles and doubles events at back-to-back tournaments for the second time in her career, this time at the $25k level.
 In her final tournament of the year, Townsend played in the Waco Showdown and dominated the early rounds, losing a total of just two games in her first three matches.
-Townsend ended up winning this $80K event for the biggest title of her career.
+Townsend ended up winning this $80k event for the biggest title of her career.
 With this result, she also returned to the top 100.

-2018: Career-high ranking
+2018: Career-high singles ranking in top 75

 In the spring, Townsend delivered an exemplary performance during the American ITF clay-court season.
 She reached the semifinals at two out of the four events (Indian Harbour Beach and Charlottesville) and won the title at the other two tournaments (Dothan and Charleston), both of which were $80k events.
-She also easily won the French Open Wildcard Challenge for the third time in her career.
+She also easily won the French Open Wild Card Challenge for the third time in her career.
 At the end of this stretch of events, Townsend reached a career-high ranking of No. 73 in the world.

 She played for the Philadelphia Freedoms in the World TeamTennis league, where she was awarded the season's Female MVP.
 The team lost in the WTT Finals.